Waterfront: Dam Board

 Is there an alloted time (slot) that the vessels will be in drydock and if Hartlepool is to become a major National Royal naval museum why can't we build another dry Dock facility surely this would benefit the town and the NRNM in the long term ??

-Joggs's asked 8 months ago
+Joggs's asked about 1 year ago

 Thank you for your question.
 Firstly can I apologise for the delay in responding, we had an issue with the questions coming through the system.
 This has now been rectified.